globalw/ragflow/docs/references/faq.md

 ## Performance

-### 1. Why does it take longer for RAGFlow to parse a document than LangChain?
+### 1. Why does it take longer for Tessi ai. to parse a document than LangChain?

 We put painstaking effort into document pre-processing tasks like layout analysis, table structure recognition, and OCR (Optical Character Recognition) using our vision model.
 This contributes to the additional time required.

-### 2. Why does RAGFlow require more resources than other projects?
+### 2. Why does Tessi ai. require more resources than other projects?

-RAGFlow has a number of built-in models for document structure parsing, which account for the additional computational resources.
+Tessi ai. has a number of built-in models for document structure parsing, which account for the additional computational resources.

 ## Feature

-### 1. Which architectures or devices does RAGFlow support?
+### 1. Which architectures or devices does Tessi ai. support?

 Currently, we only support x86 CPU and Nvidia GPU.

 ### 2. Do you offer an API for integration with third-party applications?

 The corresponding APIs are now available.
-See the [RAGFlow API Reference](./api.md) for more information.
+See the [Tessi ai.
+API Reference](./api.md) for more information.

 ### 3. Do you support stream output?